-Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints 17 Continue to install LED energy- efficient lighting in schools Deliver lighting projects within selected schools to increase the use of LEDs and energy saving fittings.
-The LEDs project is an ongoing initiative delivered by the Climate Change Team in partnership with RBKC schools.
-In 2018, a Schools Energy Programme working group was set up by the Corporate Property colleagues and also includes representatives from the Climate Change Team and Children Services.
-An energy efficient work programme is currently being drafted.
+Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints 17 Continue to Deliver lighting projects within The LEDs project is an ongoing initiative delivered by the install LED selected schools to increase the use Climate Change Team in partnership with RBKC schools. energy- of LEDs and energy saving fittings. efficient In 2018, a Schools Energy Programme working group lighting in was set up by the Corporate Property colleagues and schools also includes representatives from the Climate Change Team and Children Services.
+An energy efficient work programme is currently being drafted. programme is currently being drafted.
 During 2017/18, the Council installed LED lighting systems in four RBKC schools.
 This work is estimated to save 30.07 tonnes of CO2 per year.
 Oratory RC Primary School: This work is estimated to save 2.7 tonnes of CO2 per year.
 St Barnabas & St Phillips School: This work is estimated to save 11.26 tonnes of CO2 per year.
 St Mary Abbots Primary School: This work is estimated to save 4.16 tonnes of CO2 per year.
-St Francis of Assisi Catholic Primary School: This work is estimated to save 4.16 tonnes of CO2 per year.
-Measure Action Progress Further information --- --- --- --------------------- Emissions/Concentration data Benefits Negative impacts / Complaints reduction of 138.15 tonnes of CO2 per year.
+St Francis of Assisi Catholic Primary School: This work is estimated to save 11.95 tonnes of CO2 per year.
+Since 2014, the Council installed LEDs into 13 RBKC schools.
+These projects are estimated to bring a total Measure Action Progress Further information --- --- --- --------------------- Emissions/Concentration data Benefits Negative impacts / Complaints reduction of 138.15 tonnes of CO2 per year.
 The Council will continue to work with the schools in the Borough and will assist other schools to convert to LEDs.
 18 Introduce more energy efficient street lighting Introduce more energy-efficient street lighting Difference between 2016/17 to 2017/18 the reduction was 814 Tonnes CO2 Emission Factor 0.38146 Nitrogen Dioxide reduction is estimated at 598.5 tonnes 19 Produce an energy strategy for council housing Complete the council housing energy strategy to guarantee energy efficiency and more resilient buildings in the Council's housing stock and reduce fuel poverty.
 A new stock condition survey has been commissioned and will report in Autumn 2018 leading to a review of the energy strategy.
 20 Develop planned programme of communal boiler upgrades and renewals within council housing Complete the review of communal boilers from council housing and develop a planned programme of replacements and upgrade works.
 When possible, install individual controlled heating within flats.
 Feasibility studies are being undertaken of 47 sites for communal boiler replacement/refurbishment over the next 5 to 10 years.
 21 Install ultra- low-nitrogen Install ultra-low pollution boilers in next phase of boiler replacement in There have been 99 boiler renews carried out this year.